Sections on this page

 - Students are allocated a Candidate number which will identify you for all exams until you leave Sponne.

-Most GCSE and GCE examinations will take place in May/June 2018.
+Most GCSE and GCE examinations will take place in May/June.
 Throughout the year there will be mock exams run internally for Years 9, 10, 11, 12 and 13 students.
 The mock exams are very important for students and will be run under exam conditions.
 Provisional exam dates are below:

-Students will receive their statement of entries week commencing 30th January and their individual candidate timetables detailing seating arrangements closer to the start of the exams.
+Students will receive their statement of entries by the end of January and their individual candidate timetables detailing seating arrangements closer to the start of the exams.

 If you have any queries about the exams please contact either the relevant subject teacher or the Exams Manager.